 Whatever they are, personalized rituals are often things that only your family does, which makes them all the more meaningful.
 And as small and insignificant as they may seem, they can really help in creating a sense of family identity.
 After all, they allow members to express who they are and what they truly value.
 The traditions that you establish as a family might also live on in future generations.
 And when children grow up, they might also want to recreate those special memories with their own family.

 Why family rituals are important

 As well as providing families with a sense of identity, comfort, and belonging, rituals can also help them maintain religious and cultural traditions.
-This is particularly important if you are moving abroad, especially if you are trying out the expat life for the first time, away from your home culture and support network.
+This is crucial if you are moving abroad, especially if you’re trying out the expat life for the first time, away from your home culture and support network.
 After all, while your closest relatives might not be nearby, sharing traditions enables you to spend quality time with those who are.
 This can also help to strengthen family bonds, regardless of where you happen to live.

-Family rituals are especially important for expat children who might be overwhelmed by the different values, attitudes, and beliefs that they come across every day at school.
+Family rituals are especially important for expat children overwhelmed by the different values they come across at school.
 This is regardless of whether they attend a local or international school.
 Third-culture kids, in particular, can often become confused by conflicting messages.
 Having family traditions and celebrations, however, can help keep them feel grounded within their family’s culture and value system.
 This can also help minimize the internal struggle that they might experience when forming their own identities.

 Creating your own family rituals

-Given that even the smallest family rituals can make a big impact, you don’t have to wait for major holidays or festivals to create them.
+Given that even small family rituals can make a big impact, you don’t have to wait for holidays or festivals to create them.
 You can make them part of your family culture and celebrate them often.